getiria-onsongo/IaaAgDataNER/README.md

 ![NER Database Schema](images/CropNer.png)

-If you added your own
-NER tags, you will need to update this SQL script.
+If you added your own NER tags, you might need to update this SQL script.
 Use this script to create tables in PostgreSQL.

 ```